-There is not a single all-terrain, all-weather long life cheap boot.
+There is NOT a single all-terrain, all-weather, cheap but long lasting work boot.
 When it comes to choosing the top work boots consider durability, price and style and pick two of those.
 You can’t have them all.

 – steel toe boots – Steel is the standard material which is used for safety toes.
 However, it is also the heaviest one.
 Steel conduct temperatures, and are usually avoided is the work is to be done in cold weather conditions.

 – Aluminum is not as popular as steel.
 It is lighter, but bulkier.
 Offers the same protection and is not suitable for cold environment.

 – Composites vary, but the most popular are plastic, Kevlar and carbon fiber.
 They are lighter than steel and more importantly, can be used in all weather conditions because they don’t conduct temperatures.

 • Metatarsal guards are commonly associated with the safety toes as well.
 It is an additional plate on top of the metatarsal bone of your foot, and protects much larger area – not only your toes.
 Usually found in the most dangerous professions, where additional protection is required – workers like welders, loggers, or heavy construction workers.
 The downside here is that it adds to the weight of the work boot, and makes it heavier.